dop-cluster/HPC-Documentation/Page-5.md

 ```

 **Advantages of using Batch Jobs:**
-- *Automated*: Once submitted, the job runs without further interaction.
+- Automated: Once submitted, the job runs without further interaction.
-- *Scheduled*: Jobs wait in a queue until the cluster allocates the requested resources.
+- Scheduled: Jobs wait in a queue until the cluster allocates the requested resources.
-- *Ideal for long runs*: Jobs that take hours or days can be easily handled in batch mode.
+- Ideal for long runs: Jobs that take hours or days can be easily handled in batch mode.

 > **SLURM JOB ARRAY**